S. Hitarth

 About me

-Hi, I am PhD student at HKUST working with Amir Goharshady as my supervisor.
-I completed my masters from Chennai Mathematical Insitute in 2021.
+Hi, I am a PhD candidate at HKUST with Amir Goharshady as my supervisor.
+I completed my masters from Chennai Mathematical Institute in 2021.
 I enjoy reading about formal methods and their applications.

-I am interested in program synthesis and verification.
-Click on a field below to know more about my interests and work in that field!
+I am broadly interested in formal verification.
+Click one of the following to know more about my interest in that area.

-We gave the algorithm to synthesize polynomial programs from the given logical specification using tools from Algebraic Geometry.
+We present an algorithm to synthesize polynomial programs from the given logical specification using tools from Algebraic Geometry.

 A. Goharshady, S. Hitarth, F. Mohammadi, H. Motwani, Algebro-geometric Algorithms for Template-based Synthesis of Polynomial Programs (OOPSLA'23)

-Z. Cai, S. Farokhnia, A. Goharshady, S. Hitarth, Asparagus: Automated Synthesis of Parametric Gas Upper-bounds for Smart Contracts (Under Submission)
+Z. Cai, S. Farokhnia, A. Goharshady, S. Hitarth, Asparagus: Automated Synthesis of Parametric Gas Upper-bounds for Smart Contracts (OOSPLA'23)

 In processing streaming data like that from hospital intensive care units which continuously generate data, the algorithm that process such data are required to make decision and give relevant output based on data in a given window.